|

 Berlin hotel, shouting: “Hilde, Hilde!”; Knef look-a-like contests are being

-held.
-March 13th: German première of The Snows of
+German première of The Snows of

 Kilimanjaro; “Der Spiegel” writes: “Hilde, dressed in unfavourable